pradyunsg/zazo/README.md

 ## Development

-This project uses tox extensively.
+This project uses nox extensively.

-- Documentation is built with `tox docs`.
+- Documentation is built with `nox -s docs`.
-- MyPy checking can be done using `tox mypy`
+- Linting and MyPy checking can be done using `nox -s lint`
-- Linting checks are done with `tox lint-py3` and `tox lint-py2`.
-- Tests are run with `tox py36`.
+- Tests are run with `nox -s test`.
-  - Currently most of the tests are in a YAML format, kept in `tests/yaml` and run using the helpers in `tests/lib/yaml`.

-Requirement Files containing dependencies for tests, documentation, linting etc are in `tools/reqs` folder.

-Currently, the documentation of this project is lacking but this shall be rectified once the actual internal details of the package stabilize.
+Currently, the documentation of this project is non-existent but this shall be rectified once the actual internal details of the package stabilize.

 [GSoC Project]: https://summerofcode.withgoogle.com/archive/2017/projects/5797394100781056/